A proof of Dolbeault geometric Langlands for $\mathrm{GL}_2$ with reduced spectral curves: Proofs of some lemmas

-The isomorphism (\ref{HPE}) implies that the diagram (\ref{com:WH3ad}) commutes at the level of $k$-valued points; the rest of the arguments are the same as those in the proof of the commutative diagram (\ref{com:WH4}) in Subsection~\ref{subsec:proofWH}, namely we compare the kernel objects of both compositions, show that both are Cohen--Macaulay sheaves which are isomorphic in codimension one, hence an isomorphism.
+Using (\ref{HPE}), we can show that the diagram (\ref{com:WH3ad}) commutes; the arguments are the same as those in the proof of the commutative diagram (\ref{com:WH4}) in Subsection~\ref{subsec:proofWH}, namely we compare the kernel objects of both compositions, show that both are Cohen--Macaulay sheaves which are isomorphic in codimension one, hence an isomorphism.
 Since the argument is the same, we omit details. \end{proof}